 The Help to Buy: Equity Loan scheme is available for first-time buyers and existing homeowners looking to purchase new-build properties.
 The current scheme is available until 2021 at which point a new one will replace it.

-You need to have a 5% deposit to put down for this scheme and the government then provides you with an equity loan of 20% of the purchase price.
+You need to have a 5% deposit to put down for this scheme.
+The government then provides you with an equity loan of 20% of the purchase price.
 This means you only need to take out a mortgage for 75%, giving you reduced monthly mortgage payments and making it much easier to find a good mortgage deal.
-Not only that, but the 20% equity loan is interest-free for the first 5 years, giving you a bit of breathing space with your finances during that period.
+Not only that, but the 20% equity loan is interest-free for the first 5 years.
+This gives you a bit of breathing space with your finances during that period.

 What charges are there after the first 5 years?

 At the end of the interest-free period, interest becomes payable on the loan amount at a rate of 1.75%.
 This increases each year according to the Retail Price Index (RPI) in line with the rate of inflation, plus an additional 1%.

 You must pay the loan back within 25 years although you can repay it at any point beforehand.
 If you sell your property before the end of the repayment term, you must pay the loan back at that point.
 Bear in mind that the equity loan is a set percentage of the property’s value.
 Therefore, if the value of your home increases, so does the amount you need to repay when you sell it.
 On the other hand, if your home’s value decreases, you repay a lower amount.

 Criteria for the Help to Buy: Equity Loan scheme